PERFORMER | COMPOSER |ARRANGER

 Trumpet player, composer, arranger, and educator David L. George truly embodies the global nature of modern jazz.
 After graduating from high school (as trumpet soloist) in the state of Washington, George studied with one of Seattle’s most famous trumpeters, Les Beigle (from the Glenn Miller Orchestra).
-After attending the US Military Academy in West Point (NY) and serving two years active duty, he was honorably discharged and continued his studies at Seattle’s Cornish College of the Arts, studying under such masters as Julian Priester and Gary Peacock, and graduating Magna Cum Laude.
+After attending the US Military Academy at West Point and serving two years in the Army, he continued his studies at Seattle’s Cornish College of the Arts, studying under such masters as Julian Priester, Jim Knapp ,Butch Nordal and Gary Peacock,

-After performing as soloist on the S.S.
-Oceanic Independence cruise ship, George performed with Dave Liebman in Honolulu (HI), and then spent more than a decade performing and recording throughout Europe.
-While based in Amsterdam, he served as trumpeter and arranger for Charles Green’s “Trumpetissimo” and the Frank Grasso Big Band.
+After working on the S.S.
+Oceanic Independence cruise ship's orchestra, George performed with Dave Liebman in Honolulu, then relocated to Europe .
+While based in Amsterdam, he played with and arranged for Charles Green’s “Trumpetissimo” and the Frank Grasso Big Band.
 Other performances – including the Philip Morris, Heineken, and Camel Jazz Festivals – brought George to Belgium, Czechoslovakia, Germany and Spain, working with such legends as Toots Thielemans and Sal Nistico (from Woody Herman’s Herd).
 He recorded his albums South African Force (Joe Malinga Productions), East West Connection (KKF Records), Mangetsu (Vista Records) and Unified Diversity (Vista Records), during this period.
 He also studied trumpet and subsequently served as guest trumpet instructor at the Sweelinck Conservatory in Amsterdam.

 In 1996, George relocated to Tokyo, Japan.
 He continued his service as jazz educator through monthly local workshops on improvisation and as trumpet instructor at the Iida Jazz School, while leading performances by his own Quartet and recording From the Heart with a quintet led by drummer Jimmie Smith (Tokyo Sound City Planning).